inrupt/solid-common-vocab-js/README.md

-**NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including Javascript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
+**NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including JavaScript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
 Due to the ease of simply pointing the LIT Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual